dfborba/nativescript-jitsi-meet/README.md

 ```

-## API
+## API (NativescriptJitsiMeet)

-By default the server https://meet.jit.si/ is the default server used by this plugin but you have your own jitsi server you can pass the path on the constructor of NativescriptJitsiMeet.
+By default the server https://meet.jit.si/ is the default server used by this plugin but you have your own jitsi server you can pass the path on the **constructor** of **NativescriptJitsiMeet**.

 **startMeeting**

-This function will recebei as parameter your options and will start the meet;
+This function will receive as parameter your options and will start the meet;

-## Jitsi configuration
+## Jitsi configuration (NativescriptJitsiMeetConferenceOptions)

 | Property | Default | Description |
 | --- | --- | --- |